TashaTJ/pawsome-portraits-v4/README.md

 ##### Gallery
 The portraits are displayed in one simple and symmetrical gallery, with only white as their backdrop fom maximum visual impact.

 ![Gallery Image](assets/readme-images/gallery.png)

 #### About
 via pictures and text placed on a fully responsive grid, users can get to know the man behind the artworks a little better.
-It contains a short blur describing what he does and why, links to his other work, should interested parties want to investigate futher, and a link to the contact form making it easy for the user to continue their journey through the site.
+It contains a short blurb describing what he does and why, links to his other work, should interested parties want to investigate futher, and a link to the contact form making it easy for the user to continue their journey through the site.
 It also contains a photo of him and another photo of his work in their real life environments.

 ![About Page Image](assets/readme-images/about-image.png)